Zerobrofan/Instabug-Infrastructure-Internship-Task-2025/README.md

 ## Implementation Plan

 ### 1. **List All SealedSecrets**
+SealedSecrets are a Custom Resource Definition (CRD) provided by the SealedSecrets controller. <br>
+This CRD allows the Kubernetes API to handle encrypted secrets as native objects. <br>
-Use `kubectl` via Go client to list SealedSecrets:
+Thus, we can use `kubectl` via Go client to list SealedSecrets:

 ```bash
 kubectl get sealedsecrets -A -o json